Regulation of artificial intelligence: Regulation of fully autonomous weapons

-Global guidance
+Global

 Organizations polled largely agree that companies developing foundation models will be responsible for associated risks (rather than those using it), and that global governance is required to address risks from generative AI.

 The development of a global governance board to regulate AI development was suggested at least as early as 2017.
 In December 2018, Canada and France announced plans for a G7-backed International Panel on Artificial Intelligence, modeled on the International Panel on Climate Change, to study the global effects of AI on people and economies and to steer AI development.
 In 2019, the Panel was renamed the Global Partnership on AI.

 The Global Partnership on Artificial Intelligence (GPAI) was launched in June 2020, stating a need for AI to be developed in accordance with human rights and democratic values, to ensure public confidence and trust in the technology, as outlined in the OECD Principles on Artificial Intelligence (2019).
 The 15 founding members of the Global Partnership on Artificial Intelligence are Australia, Canada, the European Union, France, Germany, India, Italy, Japan, the Republic of Korea, Mexico, New Zealand, Singapore, Slovenia, the United States and the UK.
 In 2023, the GPAI has 29 members.
 The GPAI Secretariat is hosted by the OECD in Paris, France.
 GPAI's mandate covers four themes, two of which are supported by the International Centre of Expertise in Montréal for the Advancement of Artificial Intelligence, namely, responsible AI and data governance.
 A corresponding centre of excellence in Paris will support the other two themes on the future of work, and on innovation and commercialization.
 GPAI also investigated how AI can be leveraged to respond to the COVID-19 pandemic.

-The OECD AI Principles were adopted in May 2019, and the G20 AI Principles in June 2019.
-In September 2019 the World Economic Forum issued ten 'AI Government Procurement Guidelines'.
-In February 2020, the European Union published its draft strategy paper for promoting and regulating AI.
+The GPAI, the OECD AI Policy Observatory, and the United Nations High-Level Advisory Body on Artificial Intelligence serve as multilateral coordination bodies.